Ruby Ridge standoff: ATF involvement

 On February 5, the trial date was changed from February 19 to 20 to give participants more travel time following a federal holiday.
 The court clerk sent the parties a letter informing them of the date change, but the notice was not sent directly to Weaver, only to Hofmeister.
 On February 7, Richins sent Weaver a letter indicating that he had the case file and needed to talk with Weaver.
-This letter erroneously said that Weaver's trial date was March 20.
+This letter erroneously stated that Weaver's trial date was March 20.
 On February 8, Hofmeister again attempted to contact Weaver by letter informing him that the trial was to begin on February 20 and that Weaver needed to contact him immediately.
-Hofmeister also made several calls to individuals who knew Weaver, asking them to have Weaver call him.
-Hofmeister told U.S. District Court Judge Harold Lyman Ryan that he had been unable to reach Weaver before the scheduled court date.
+Hofmeister also made several calls to individuals who knew Weaver, asking them to call him.
+Hofmeister told U.S. District Court Judge Harold L. Ryan that he had been unable to reach Weaver before the scheduled court date.

 When Weaver did not appear in court on February 20, Ryan issued a bench warrant for failure to appear in court.
 On February 26, Ken Keller, a reporter for the Kootenai Valley Times, telephoned the U.S. Probation Office and asked whether Weaver did not show in court on February 20 because the letter Richins sent him had an incorrect date.
-Upon finding a copy of the letter, the Chief Probation Officer, Terrence Hummel, contacted Ryan's clerk and informed them of the incorrect date in the letter.
-Hummel also contacted the U.S. Marshals Service (USMS) and Weaver's attorney, informing them both of the error.
+Upon finding a copy of the letter, the Chief Probation Officer, Terrence Hummel, contacted Ryan's clerk and informed them of the incorrect date in the correspondence.
+Hummel also contacted the U.S. Marshals Service (USMS) and Weaver's attorney, informing them both of the scheduling error.
 Judge Ryan, however, refused to withdraw the bench warrant.

 The USMS agreed to put off executing the warrant until after March 20 in order to see whether Weaver would show up in court on that day.
 If he were to show up on March 20, the Department of Justice claimed that all indications are that the warrant would have been dropped.
 But instead, the U.S. Attorney's Office (USAO) called a grand jury on March 14.
 The USAO did not inform the grand jury of Richins's letter and the grand jury issued an indictment for failure to appear.